riccabolla/Staphylococcus_aureus_tropism/README.md

 To use SRA toolkit look at [SRA_toolkit.txt](./SRA_toolkit.tx)

 ## Quality control
+In your main directory create two folders named "sra" and "sra_filtered".
-To check quality of downloaded fastq files go to the sra folder and lunch the quality.sh script present in the [script](./script) folder.
+Put the fastq files in the sra folder.
+In the main directory lunch the quality.sh script present in the [script](./script) folder.

 ## Contamination check
 To check the contamination go the sra_filtered folder and lunch the kraken.sh script present in the [script](./script)